sixeyed/docker-windows-workshop/slides/sections/101-dockerfiles-and-images.md

 docker container logs app-0
 ```

-> The logs are locked inside the container filesystem, Docker doesn't know about them.
+> Nothing.
+The logs are locked inside the container filesystem, Docker doesn't know about them.

 ---